Atomic Robo: Publication history

 The series began as a six-issue limited series published by Red 5 Comics starting in October 2007.
 It was nominated in the "Best Limited Series" category of the 2008 Eisner Awards, won by The Umbrella Academy.
-Colorist Ronda Pattison was also nominated in the "Best Coloring" category subsequently won by Dave Stewart.
+Colourist Ronda Pattison was also nominated in the "Best Coloring" category subsequently won by Dave Stewart.
 In April 2012 Atomic Robo Volume 6: The Ghost of Station X became the second Atomic Robo miniseries to be nominated for an Eisner Award for Best Limited Series.
-With the release of Volume 10, Clevinger announced that the collected volumes will no longer be numbered.
+With the release of Volume 10, the collected volumes were no longer numbered.
 Given the non-linear nature of the volumes there was no necessary reading order, thus it was no longer necessary to number volumes as each volume is designed to be a jumping on point for new readers.

 Starting in March 2012, an additional title was published, Atomic Robo Presents Real Science Adventures, in which all writing was done by Brian Clevinger, but there were five different stories or chapters of stories, continued each issue, each drawn by a different artist.
 A second volume was published in 2014 with a single story focusing on Tesla and his team trying to stop the "Billion Dollar Scheme".
 This story predates Robo's creation.

-On January 16, 2015, Clevinger and Wegener announced on atomic-robo.com blog and on YouTube that, after allowing the expiration of their publishing contract with Red 5, all existing and upcoming issues of Atomic Robo will be published online as free webcomics.
-Clevinger reiterated this on his website on January 21, 2015.
+In 2015, after the publishing contract with Red 5 expired in January, all existing and upcoming issues of Atomic Robo were published online as free webcomics.

-On June 19, 2015, Clevinger and Wegener announced on atomic-robo.com that IDW Publishing will handle the physical printing of all Atomic Robo comics.
+Later in June, IDW Publishing acquired the rights to handle the physical printing of all Atomic Robo comics.
 The comics are still available free on the website with half a page being uploaded daily before IDW's physical release.
-IDW will also release multi-volume softcover collections, the first of which is called "Everything Explodes Collection".
+IDW also released multi-volume softcover collections, the first of which is called "Everything Explodes Collection".
 This consists of the first three volumes of the comic.
-Comixology will also continue providing digital copies of the series through their Comixology Submit program.
+Comixology continued to provide digital copies of the series through their Comixology Submit program.

-Spinoff works
+Spin-off works

 The companion series Real Science Adventures has published three volumes.
 They feature stories by Clevinger with rotating artists in place of Wegener, who provides covers for the series.

-Trivia

-The creators' "praise" on the site's About page states that the series will not include angst, "cheesecake"-style depictions of female characters, retcons, or filler, but will include Atomic Robo punching monsters or other robots.